mikhailstasyuk/umbc-mcp/README.md

 When running the application, visit `http://localhost:8000/docs` for interactive Swagger documentation.

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/your-feature`
-3. Write tests for your changes
-4. Ensure all tests pass: `uv run pytest`
-5. Run code quality checks: `pre-commit run --all-files`
-6. Commit your changes: `git commit -m "feat: add your feature"`
-7. Push to your branch: `git push origin feature/your-feature`
-8. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For questions or issues, please open an issue on GitHub.